Shiinoidae

-Shiinoidae is a family of parasitic copepods.
+Shiinoidae is a family of parasitic copepods found on marine teleosts.

+Description

+The family Shiinoidae consists of nine species of morphologically unusual copepods that parasitize marine teleosts.
+The body of shiinoids exhibits many cases of reduced segmentation and segmental fusions, including the complete loss of several appendages.
+Most strikingly, females in this family possess a pair of large antennae that are anteriorly directed and oppose a rostrum, which is formed from an outgrowth of cuticle between the antennules and can reach 30% of their body length.
+Together the antennae and the rostrum form a clasp that shiinoids use to attach to their teleost hosts, usually to gill-like tissue in the nostrils or, rarely, to the skin of their hosts.

 Genera and species

 The first species in the family to be described was Shiinoa occlusa, a single immature female of which was discovered on the fish Scomberomorus commerson, and described by Kabata in 1968.
 A second species, S. inauris, was found on Scomberomorus regalis and described by Roger Cressey in 1975, who also erected the family to hold the genus Shiinoa alone.
 A second genus was added in 1986, containing the single species Parashiinoa mackayi, which had been found on the fishes Pomadasys maculatus and P. argenteus.

-Nine species are now recognised in the two genera:
+Nine species are now recognized in the two genera: